SAP/open-ux-odata/docs/mock-data-generator-provider.md

 The host recursively validates, copies, and freezes the data-bearing `service`, `targets`, `existingData`, and `options` values, then freezes the outer context object.
 The metadata string is immutable.
-The host passes a narrow logger wrapper and the original live `AbortSignal` by reference so logging and cancellation keep working during generation.
+The host passes a narrow logger wrapper and a live host-owned `AbortSignal` by reference so logging and cancellation keep working during generation.
 It exposes no metadata path, mock-data path, metadata-processor options, internal flags, or host logger object.
 Tenant-specific sources are not flattened into the initialization